aiidateam/aiida-core/docs/source/tutorial/basic.rst

 We can see that our ``multiply`` calcfunction was created 1 minute ago, assigned the PK 3, and has ``Finished``.

-As a final step, let's have a look at the provenance of this simply calculation.
+As a final step, let's have a look at the provenance of this simple calculation.
 The provenance graph can be automatically generated using the verdi CLI.
 Let's generate the provenance graph for the ``multiply`` calculation function we have just run with PK = 3: